Fraudulent Websites

 • Sensitive Code Exposure: ThreatNG discovers public code repositories and uncovers exposed credentials, secrets, and configuration files.
 Attackers might use this information to create more convincing fraudulent websites or target their attacks.

-• Mobile Application Discovery: ThreatNG discovers mobile apps in marketplaces and analyzes their contents.
+• Mobile Application Discovery: ThreatNG discovers mobile apps in marketplaces and analyzes their content.
 Fraudulent activities can also occur within mobile applications, or fraudulent websites might be promoted.

-• Search Engine Exploitation: ThreatNG helps investigate an organization’s susceptibility to exposing information via search engines.
-Attackers might use search engine optimization (SEO) techniques to make their fraudulent sites appear higher in search results.
+• Search Engine Exploitation: ThreatNG helps organizations investigate their susceptibility to exposing sensitive information via search engines.
+Attackers may use search engine optimization (SEO) techniques to increase the visibility of their fraudulent sites in search results.

 • Cloud and SaaS Exposure: ThreatNG identifies sanctioned and unsanctioned cloud services and SaaS implementations, which helps identify potential cloud-based fraudulent website attacks.